From Manager, July 24, 2018

 Chalerm was always an odd man out in politics, even in Thaksin’s camp, hated for his opportunistic brashness and seen as ever on the lookout to gain the prime minister’s post for himself.

-In the present political climate, Chalerm’s power is even more diminished as both the Red Shirts and Pheu Thai fragments, many joining pro-junta parties.
+In the present political climate, Chalerm’s power is even more diminished as both the Red Shirts and the Pheu Thai fragments, with many joining pro-junta parties.